lkeegan/pbiotools/README.md

 It combines utilities and programs from the defunct pymisc-utils (see [pyllars](https://github.com/bmmalone/pyllars)) and [riboseq-utils](https://github.com/dieterich-lab/riboseq-utils).

 ## Installation

-The `pbio` package can be installed in editable mode by adding the `-e` option to the `requirements.txt` file.
+To install the local VCS project in development mode, use the `--editable` or `-e` option, otherwise this flag can be ignored.

+Pinned version of selected dependencies are listed in the `requirements.txt` file for reproducible installation.

 ## Installation (virtual environment)